qforestlab/profiles-with-pylidar/1_installation.md

 cd "$HOME/projects"
 ```

-> **Permissions:** Avoid `chmod 777`.
-Default permissions in your home directory are safe.
-If you must share within a group, prefer something like `chmod 775` and set the group appropriately.

----

-## 5) Install Git (if not already) and clone your repo
+# Install Git (if not already) and clone your repo

 ```bash
 sudo apt-get install -y git